 You should use bait at night, when instructing those new to fish, or when water is muddy and discolored.
 There are also times when it’s very cold that using bait is best.
 If you are targeting fish that are vegetarian or omnivorous, then baits also work best.

-Fishermen tend to use bait with half blood knots, you want to create a strong connection so that the fish will catch onto the line.
+Fishermen tend to use bait with half-blood knots, you want to create a strong connection so that the fish will catch onto the line.

 Bait is also effective at fooling most fish and faster at catching certain types of fish.
-It’s also pretty cheap.
+It was also pretty cheap.
 You can cast out your line, set your rod down, and then the fish will come to you.
 You can also return leftover bait to the water or take it home to your freezer for use in the future.

 Many fish will hook themselves when they latch onto the bait, so you don’t have to know exactly where the fish is to be able to catch the fish.
 Bait is also good to use with a variety of different fish in every kind of aquatic environment.
 You will always catch something with the right bait.